-Determining the accuracy of a differentiation detector is more complicated than it may seem at first blush.
-To make the explanation clearer, we separately consider three different scenarios regarding the shaping rate and a given trace (shown in Figure 5):
+When determining the accuracy of detection, we separately consider three scenarios regarding the shaping rate and a given trace (shown in Figure 5):

 - Region 1.
 If the shaping rate is less than the average throughput of the recorded traffic, a traffic differentiation detector should always identify differentiation because the shaper is guaranteed to affect the time it takes to transfer data in the trace. - Region 3.
 If the shaping rate is greater than the peak throughput of the recorded trace, a differentiation detector should never identify differentiation because the shaper will not impact the application's throughput (as discussed in Section 2.2 we focus on shaping that will actually impact the application). - Region 2.
 Finally, if the shaping rate is between the average and peak throughput of the recorded trace, the application may achieve the same average throughput but a lower peak throughput.
 In this case, it is possible to detect differentiation, but the impact of this differentiation will depend on the application.
 For example, a non-interactive download (e.g., file transfers for app updates) may be sensitive only to changes in average throughput (but not peak transfer rates), while a real-time app such as video-conferencing may experience lower QoE for lower peak rates.
-Given these cases, there is not a single definition of accuracy that covers all applications in region 2.
+Given these cases, there is no single definition of accuracy that covers all applications in region 2.
 Instead, we show that we can configure detection techniques to consistently detect differentiation or consistently not detect differentiation in this region, depending on the application.